DHTMLX/docs-suite/docs/optimus_guides/index.md

 ## Subscribing to global events

 Subscribing to a global event allows tracking changes made in a component.
-You can register an event handler to a global event bus and define a function to be triggered when the event is fired.
+You can register an event handler in the global event bus and define a function to be triggered when the event is fired.

 Let's consider an example.
 We want to display different content in the View, based on the button selected in the toolbar.
 For that, we will use the global event bus.